 Business in Lithuania: The Best Companies to Start

-So, while I might open a restaurant in Asia with the goal of expansion, I don’t see that potential in Lithuania.
+So, while I might open a restaurant in Asia with the goal of expansion, you may not have the same potential in Lithuania.

 If you consider getting a second residency in Lithuania, you will likely want to think regionally or globally.

-I think you’d be much more successful offering a professional, business-to-business service to companies in the Baltic region or other parts of Europe than you would running something with a storefront.
+Offering a professional, business-to-business service to companies in the Baltic region or other parts of Europe than a storefront business may bring you more success in Lituania.

-Of course, if you run a location-independent business, the Lithuanian authorities would be more than happy for you to start a Lithuanian company and pay the tax on your activities.
-If you’re just starting out, this wouldn’t be a bad way to go in order to get residency in the European Union; and potentially a Lithuanian passport in the future.
+Of course, if you run a location-independent business, the Lithuanian authorities would be more than happy for you to start a company and pay the tax on your activities.
+If you’re starting out, this wouldn’t be a bad way to get residency in the European Union; and potentially a Lithuanian passport in the future.

-While neighboring Latvia requires that your business generate tens of thousands of dollars in taxes every year to keep your residence permit active, Lithuania is much more flexible.
+While neighboring Latvia requires that your business generate tens of thousands of dollars in taxes yearly to keep your residence permit active, Lithuania is much more flexible.
 If your business has a few thousand dollars in profit, you’ll pay several hundred dollars and be good.

-And if you have a global business that could be incorporated anywhere, you could always start in Lithuania, pay the tax, and then start a second offshore corporation to own your Lithuanian company and mitigate tax.
-For instance, Estonia is only a few hours away and only taxes distributed earnings.
+And if you have a global business that could be incorporated anywhere, you could always start in Lithuania.

 Residency by Investment: Starting a Business in Lithuania

-Lithuania’s position in the European Union means that if you are running a more “serious” business with customers who require that you be located in a non-tax haven, you will be well-equipped to serve them, especially those customers that are located in Europe.
+Lithuania’s position in the European Union means that if you are running a more high-end business with customers who require that you be located in a non-tax haven, you will be well-equipped to serve them, especially those customers in Europe.

 The Start-up Visa allows non-EU entrepreneurs and innovators to establish a start-up company in Lithuania.
-However, there’s a catch – your startup must be in the fields of biotechnology, nanotechnology, information technology, mechatronics, electronics, or laser technologies.
-You will also need to own at least part of the company and have enough financial resources to meet your business goals for the first year.
+However, there’s a catch – your start-up must be in the fields of biotechnology, nanotechnology, information technology, mechatronics, electronics, or laser technologies.
+You must also own at least part of the company and have enough financial resources to meet your business goals for the first year.

-Additionally, you will need to ensure that you prepare a strong business plan to ensure your application is successful.
-The application will take about one month to process and another month to issue the visa, if approved.
+Additionally, you will need to prepare a strong business plan to ensure your application is successful.
+If approved, the application will take about one month to process and another month to issue the visa.
 You will then need to open the company within 30 days.

 Bonuses of this type of visa include the possibility to pay 0% in taxes for the first year and the ability to bring your family with you.

 Then, business-related residence permits will be issued for one year and can be renewed every two years.
-Though, you will need to pay an annual 15% tax rate, unless you are offered a reduced rate as a micro-company.
+You will need to pay an annual 15% tax rate unless you are offered a reduced rate as a micro-company.

 Center of Life

-The one caveat of getting residency in Lithuania is that you must have some “center of life” in Lithuania.
-Some will say this requires that you live in Lithuania, but the policy is flexible in many cases.
+One caveat of getting residency in Lithuania is that you must have some “center of life” in Lithuania.
+Some will say this requires you to live in Lithuania, but the policy is often flexible.